yanpengwang/LinuxKernelDevelopment-Reading-Notes/README.md

     - In kernel-space, in process context, executing on behalf of a specific process
     - In kernel-space, in interrupt context, not associated with a process, handling an interrupt.

+1.8 Linux is a monolithic kernel; that is; the Linux kernel executes in a single address space entirely in kernel mode.
+    Linux borrows much of good from microkernels(Windows XP, Vista, 7, Mach):
+    - Linux boasts a modular design
+    - the capability to preempt itself(kernel preemption)
+    - support for kernel threads
+    - the capability to dynamically load seperate binaries(kernel modules) into the kernel image.

+1.9 (version 2.6.1.1)The minor release (6) also determines whether the kernel is a stable or development kernel;
+    an even number is stable; whereas an odd number is development.

+Chapter 2.
+Getting started with the Kernel

+2.1 The linux kernel has serveral unique attributes as compared to a normal user-space application:
+    - The kernel has access to neither the C library nor the standard C headers.
+    - The kernel is coded in GNU C.
+    - The kernel lacks the memory protection afforded to user-space.
+    - The kernel cannot easily execute floating-point operations.
+    - The kernel has a small per-process fixed-size stack.
+    - Because the kernel has asynchronous interrupts, is preemptive, and supports SMP, synchronization and concurrency are major concerns within the kernel.
+    - Portability is important.